-The final type of tears is a psychic tear.
+The final type of tears are psychic tears.
 These are tears that are produced during crying or weeping.
-Psychic tears occur during strong emotions, such as watching coffee commercials and the Olympics.
+Psychic tears occur during strong emotions, such as watching coffee commercials and during the Olympics.

 Suffering from dry eyes is irritating, but it can also have long-term effects.
 If your eyes feel tired from being dry all day that affects your energy level.
 Tired, dry eyes may cause you to go home instead of going to the gym after work.
 Tired, dry eyes may cause you to go to bed earlier than what may be necessary.
 Don’t let tired, dry eyes affect the health of your whole body.
 Find out what causes dry eyes and then use eye drops, drink more water, and blink more.
 This will make your eyes and your whole body feel better.